-The structure, or the topology, of the object is related to the decomposition of the object into sub-objects, and to the relations between these sub-objects.
 Many topological models have been conceived for representing the topology of subdivided objects, since different types of subdivisions have to be handled: general complexes [8, 9] or particular manifolds [1, 2], subdivided into any cells [14, 12] or into regular ones (e.g. simplices, cubes, etc.) [13, 21].
-Few models are defined for any dimensions [3, 20].
+Few models are defined for any dimensions [3, 22, 5, 20].
 Some of them are (extensions of) incidence graphs or adjacency graphs.
-Their principle is often simple, but they cannot deal with any subdivision without loss of information and operations for handling such graphs are often complex.
+Their principle is often simple, but

+- they cannot deal with any subdivision without loss of information, since it is not possible to describe the relations between two cells precisely if they are incident in several locations; - operations for handling such graphs are often complex, since they have to handle simultaneously different cells of different dimensions.

 Other structures are "ordered" [5, 20], and they do not have the drawbacks of incidence or adjacency graphs.
 A subdivided object can be described at different levels, so several works deal with hierarchical topological models and topological pyramids [11, 3, 19].
 For geometric modeling, levels are often not numerous.
 For image analysis, more levels are needed since the goal is to rise up information which is not known a priori.